edupinhata/codeInterview/Java/PlenoInterview2/README.md

 ### <u>Problem</u>

-This folder contains a code with some sorting algorithms for integer arrays.
+The downloaded folder contains a code with some sorting algorithms for integer arrays.

 - The code will not run because there are errors.
 - There are some logical errors that will make the algorithms run wrongly.